streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 1. Every input has a value.
 2. An event arrives at one of the driving inputs.

-That’s all there is to it.
 As soon as the two conditions are met, a module processes its inputs.
 A module with no driving inputs will never activate.

-As part of the processing, the module may send one or more events downstream from the output endpoints.
-It is important to note that a module does not need to submit any output.
-It may take care of some side effect instead, or the inputs may be such that there’s no point in sending data onwards.

 <g:img dir="images/user-guide" file="and-module.png" class="side-image" />

-At least one endpoint is designated as a driving input by default.
+At least one endpoint in any module is designated as a driving input by default.
 To change the default settings, hover on top of a module and you’ll see a number of additional controls.
 You can make any input a driver by clicking on the associated **DR** icon (a toggle button) next to an input connector.

 As mentioned, every input must a have a value before anything happens.
 The input values typically arrive either as events from a stream, or from the output endpoints in some other module(s).
-If the input corresponds to a numeric value or a string, you can also specify an explicit initial value.
+If the input corresponds to a numeric value or a string, you can specify an explicit initial value.
 If you click on a **IV** icon next to an input, you’ll see an initial value dialog.

 <g:img dir="images/user-guide" file="initial-value-dialog.png" class="img-responsive center-block" />